 Myths of PR by Rick Leigh

-Myths of PRA new book published this year and one which resonates with me, as so many people have no idea what PR is or what it can do for their business, or they have many misconceptions about PR.
+A new book published this year and one which resonates with me, as so many people have no idea what PR is or what it can do for their business, or they have many misconceptions about PR.
 I can’t tell you the number of times I have heard, “it’s about spin”, “you can’t measure PR” and “PR is only media relations”.
 This book addresses these, and other common myths, head on and realistically captures what public relations is today.
 It is full of case studies, facts and humour and illustrates the value and role of PR.

 Essential English For Journalists, Editors and Writers by Harold Evans